nosp7m/dcf77pi-libgpiodv2/README.md

 * freq          = sample frequency in Hz (10-155000)
 * outlogfile    = name of the output logfile which can be read back using dcf77pi-analyze (default empty).
 The log file itself only stores the received bits, but not the decoded date and time.

-Depending on your operating system and distribution, you might need to copy config.json.sample to config.json (in the same directory) to get started.
-You might also want to check and update the provided configuration to match your setup.
+Ignored by dcf77pi-ntpsec.
+* shm_unit      = NTPSec shared memory unit number 0-3 (default 0, dcf77pi-ntpsec only)

+The default configuration is automatically installed to `/etc/dcf77pi/config.json` during `make install`. setup.

 **For detailed configuration information and troubleshooting, see [CONFIG.md](CONFIG.md).**